developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 No special licensing is required.

-## What is the DOM?
+## What is "the DOM"?
-In the context of modern web programming, **the ‘DOM’ refers to HTML5 as it will appear when running**.
-For example, while the code of an HTML5 app might define certain variables, those variables contain no values until the app is executed.
+In the context of modern web programming, **the "DOM" refers to HTML5 as it will appear when running**.
+While the code of an HTML5 app might define certain variables, those variables contain no values until the app is executed.
 Therefore, it's accurate to think of the DOM as an HTML5 app that's in use.

 ## How to use DOM Injection